takeoff-env/takeoff/README.md

             |- nginx # Nginx configuration
             |- db # Postgres DB config
      |- docs # Docs folder, for Github Pages
-     |- utilities # Scripts that perform tasks for takeoff via npm commands
+     |- plugins # Scripts that perform tasks
      |- README.md # The file you are looking at!
 ```